News | June 16, 2026

-Mr. Nedinsky has more than 18 years of experience in the construction industry and specializes in providing independent expert advice on construction projects in scheduling/programming (delay and disruption), and productivity/inefficiency.
+Mr. Nedinsky has more than two decades of experience in the construction industry and specializes in providing independent expert advice on construction projects in scheduling/programming (delay and disruption), and productivity/inefficiency.

 Washington, DC

-Tony Nedinsky has more than 18 years of experience in the construction industry and specializes in providing independent expert advice on construction projects in scheduling/programming (delay and disruption), and productivity/inefficiency.
+Tony Nedinsky has more than two decades of experience in the construction industry and specializes in providing independent expert advice on construction projects in scheduling/programming (delay and disruption), and productivity/inefficiency.

 Mr. Nedinsky’s professional experience includes working with owners, contractors, and stakeholders and consulting on matters including project controls, scheduling/programming, contract disputes, and claims.
 He has been appointed as an independent expert on scheduling/programming and project delay on construction disputes in arbitration, litigation, and mediation.
 Mr. Nedinsky has extensive expertise in critical path method (CPM) scheduling/programming, concentrating on claims and disputes arising from project delays.
 His experience includes analyses related to delay, disruption, productivity, time impacts, acceleration, and other project management and construction issues.